By Paul Taylor

 every day should be perfectly safe unless your body is particularly

-sensitive to this substance – and some people have reported a strong burning sensation.
+sensitive to this substance – some people have reported a strong burning sensation.

 Having researched the use of caffeine shampoo as a possible approach to counteract hair loss, I do get the impression that caffeine can help (although the actual mechanism as to how it stimulates the hair roots does seem a little strange).

-But, given that coffee-junkies are not immune from hair loss, if caffeine does help, clearly you would need to apply it topically (with a suitable carrier to take it to the follicles) rather than drinking your way to a full head of hair!
+But, given that coffee-junkies are not immune to hair loss, if caffeine does help, clearly you can't drink your way to a full head of hair!
+It must be applied topically within a suitable carrier to deliver it down into the hair follicles.

-Even so, I don’t think any topical caffeine product can really stop hair loss.
+However, from researching online reviews, I don’t believe any topical caffeine product can really stop hair loss to any great extent.

-So, whilst a shampoo containing caffeine might be able to help some people to some extent, could a DHT blocker shampoo prove more successful?
+So, whilst caffeine shampoo might benefit some people to some extent, would a DHT blocker shampoo prove more successful?
 Find out on the next page.

 This page 1 of 4.